-The first step is to clean out the kiln from inside.
+The first step is to clean out the kiln from the inside.
 In this way, you can clear out the debris of previous fusing work.
 For this, you can use a small vacuum and dust brush.
-If you want to fuse glass pieces in the mould, you need to follow additional steps.
+If you want to fuse glass pieces in the mold, you need to follow additional steps.

 Step-2: Set The Kiln Paper